-Computing Resources
+Resources

-You will have Linux accounts on the Wilkinson machines, and it should be possible to do some of your work on them, or other 64-bit Linux machines.
-You will also have access to a high-end server which has a range of software set up for use by this course.
-This is the easiest option and is also where we will grade labs.
+You will have Linux accounts on the Wilkinson machines, and it should be possible to do some of your work on them, or other 64 bit Linux machines.
+You will also have access to a newly purchased high-end server which has a range of software set up for use by this course.
+This is the easiest option, and also where we will grade labs.
 The very first lab is intended to get you familiar with this environment by having you build and run a kernel on it.

 It is also possible to work on your own machine.
 Generally speaking, using Linux will be easiest.
-I often do development with Ubuntu installed in a VirtualBox VM on my Mac or PC.
+I often do development with Ubuntu 16 installed in a VMware Workstation VM on my Mac or Ubuntu 18 on my PC laptop.
 We will provide instructions in Piazza for those who would like to set up their own environment.